Marine life: Marine tetrapods

 A tetrapod (Greek for four feet) is a vertebrate with limbs (feet).
 Tetrapods evolved from ancient lobe-finned fishes about 400 million years ago during the Devonian Period when their earliest ancestors emerged from the sea and adapted to living on land.
-This change from a body plan for breathing and navigating in gravity-neutral water to a body plan with mechanisms enabling the animal to breath in air without dehydrating and move on land is one of the most profound evolutionary changes known.
+This change from a body plan for breathing and navigating in gravity-neutral water to a body plan with mechanisms enabling the animal to breathe in air without dehydrating and move on land is one of the most profound evolutionary changes known.
 Tetrapods can be divided into four classes: amphibians, reptiles, birds and mammals.

 Marine tetrapods are tetrapods that returned from land back to the sea again.
 The first returns to the ocean may have occurred as early as the Carboniferous Period whereas other returns occurred as recently as the Cenozoic, as in cetaceans, pinnipeds, and several modern amphibians.
 Amphibians (from Greek for both kinds of life) live part of their life in water and part on land.
 They mostly require fresh water to reproduce.
 A few inhabit brackish water, but there are no true marine amphibians.
 There have been reports, however, of amphibians invading marine waters, such as a Black Sea invasion by the natural hybrid Pelophylax esculentus reported in 2010.